nkty02/sky130-RTL-Design-Workshop/README.md

 **Submodule level synthesis of sub_module1**

+**Why sub module level synthesis ?**
+- When our RTL design contains multiple instantiation of the same sub module then we do submodule level synthesis for one time and replicate that result for remaining submodules.
+This saves a lot of time required for synthesizing main module.
+- Also when we have massive RTL design containing numerous submodules then synthesizing main modules consumes a lot of time.
+So we use divide and conquer rule for synthesizing our design and do submodule level synthesize that saves a lot of time for synthesis and testing the design.

 Now we are going to synthesize a sub module named sub_module1 present in multiple_module RTL design.
 Following are steps followed for synthesis.

 1. **So we again invoke the Yosys for synthesis.
 Then we read the liberty file.
 Then read the verilog RTL design file using the following commands :**